I3DS/corobx-coyote/README.md

 351: Right VZense ToF
 352: Wisdom GPR

+The Wisdom node is set to contact UDP port 12345.

 # VZense Serial numbers
 The serial numbers of the VZense cameras that should be passed to the i3ds-vzense-tof -c flag are: